Rich & beautiful: Stunning videos showing houses of Ghanaian female celebrities

 Delay

-Controversial television host, Deloris Frimpong Frimpong Manso, popularly referred to as Delay, is widely known for interviewing popular Ghanaian celebrities on her show, The Delay Show, and asking them very intimate and difficult questions.
+Controversial television host, Deloris Frimpong Frimpong Manso, popularly referred to as Delay, is widely known for interviewing popular Ghanaian celebrities on her show, The Delay Show, and asking them very difficult questions.

 "All be pressure" - Tracey Boakye flaunts exclusive details of East Legon mansion amidst Jackie Appiah mansion bruhaha